hchengting/workers-toram-news/README.md

 # Workers Toram News

-This worker periodically fetches news from https://tw.toram.jp/information and sends news to Discord channels.
+This Discord bot regularly fetches announcements from https://tw.toram.jp/information and sends them to the Discord channel.

-## Prerequisites

-- Node.js: v18.12.0
-- pnpm: v9.1.2
+Hosted on Cloudflare Workers.

 ## How to Deploy